Taxify hopes to lure Uber drivers with larger share of the fare

-TALLINN The key to success for ride-hailing providers like Uber is keeping drivers happy so they run their app, ensuring that enough cars respond to passenger demand.
+TALLINN (Reuters) - The key to success for ride-hailing providers like Uber is keeping drivers happy so they run their app, ensuring that enough cars respond to passenger demand.

 Estonia upstart Taxify is hoping to win over drivers and take on Uber Technologies Inc [UBER.UL], the industry leader, by offering a larger share of the profit.